 “Already some 30 million adults and children have diabetes, and a quarter of them are undiagnosed.
 Another 86 million – the group of people the CDC is referring to – have what we call prediabetes.
 They’re at risk for developing type 2 diabetes because their body isn’t making enough insulin or it doesn’t use it well.
 We once called type 2 diabetes 'adult onset diabetes,' but what is very disturbing is that type 2 diabetes now affects kids and teens as well, mainly because of obesity," she said.

-American Diabetes Association Alert Day sounds the alarm so people can take action and get the medical care they need to live well.
+American Diabetes Association Alert Day encourages people to take action and get the medical care they need to live well.
 By understanding your risk, you can take the necessary steps to help prevent or delay type 2 diabetes.

 Take the test now (it’s quick and anonymous) to find out if you are at risk for type 2 diabetes.
-And, it only takes a minute online!
-Plus, do your friends and family members a favor by sharing the online test with them.
+Do your friends and family members a favor by sharing the online test with them.